What is Ebola?

 This makes it the second-largest outbreak in recorded history, behind the West African outbreak in 2014-2016.

-One thing that is concerning is that by this point in an outbreak, one would hope to see declining numbers of new cases – but 22% of all cases were reported in the twenty days between end November and 18 December.
+One thing that is concerning is that by this point in an outbreak, one would hope to see declining numbers of new cases – but March 2019 had the highest number of new cases since the outbreak began.

 There are also significant concerns that the outbreak will spread.
 South Sudan, Rwanda, northern Uganda and the area of the DRC just south of Nord Kivu – areas close to the outbreak – are all also areas with complex situations.
 There are also fears that the virus could become endemic in the Nord Kivu/Ituri area.

 To stay up to date with the situation as it develops, we’d recommend following @MinSanteRDC and @HelenBranswell on Twitter.
 The Ministry account also gives you access to a daily podcast on Ebola and the response, provided for local communities.